October is glorious on Whiteside Mountain

 One of Jackson County’s most recognizable peaks is Whiteside Mountain, with its sheer, vertical cliffs that tower above the valley below.
-And hiking the historic mountain in October, with fall’s colorful foliage on display all around you, makes for an exceptionally fine and scenic walk.
+And hiking the historic mountain in October, with fall’s colorful foliage beginning to peek through, makes for an exceptionally fine and scenic walk.

 Whiteside is a “pluton,” which means it originated as a mass of molten rock beneath what was then the earth’s surface.
 Its rock type is granodiorite, an intermediate between granite and diorite, and it’s from the Devonian period, making it some 390 million years old.